 Your mentor is just a person—they’re not perfect.
 Maybe they have a tendency to trip over the sidewalk?
 Maybe they pick their nose from time to time?
 So what!

-Or, you know… maybe they teach people something they fully believe in but ultimately discover is wrong after six months of seeing the (bad) results?
-It happens!
+Or, more applicably… maybe they teach people something they fully believe in — but ultimately discover is wrong — after six months of weathering bad results?